Liberal international order: Debates

 The debate about liberal international order has grown especially prominent in International Relations.
 Daniel Deudney and John Ikenberry list five components of this international order: security co-binding, in which great powers demonstrate restraint; the open nature of US hegemony and the dominance of reciprocal transnational relations; the presence of self-limiting powers like Germany and Japan; the availability of mutual gains due to "the political foundations of economic openness"; and the role of Western "civil identity."
 According to Charles Glaser, there are five key mechanisms in the LIO: "democracy, hierarchy built on legitimate authority, institutional binding, economic interdependence, and political convergence."

 The more supportive views of scholars such as Ikenberry have drawn criticism from scholars who have examined the imperial and colonial legacies of liberal international institutions.
 The contributions of non-Western actors to the formation of the liberal international order have also recently gained attention from scholars advancing global International Relations theory.
 In the case of Latin America, for example, "From as far back as the 1860s, Latin American jurists have made prominent contributions to international jurisprudence, the ‘mortar’ that binds international order. [...]
 However, in other ways, historically the LIO has been—and remains—superficial in its reach in Latin America."
 According to Abrahamsen, Andersen, and Sending, the contemporary liberal international order includes the legacy of "southern actors" in Africa and Asia advocating the process of decolonization.

 International organizations play a central role in the liberal order.
 The World Trade Organization, for example, creates and implements free trade agreements, while the World Bank provides aid to developing countries.
 The order is also premised on the notion that liberal trade and free markets will contribute to global prosperity and peace.
 Critics argue that free trade has sometimes led to social problems such as inequality and environmental degradation.

 Post-Cold War, some consider international agreements on issues such as climate change, nuclear nonproliferation, and upholding initiatives in maritime law (UNCLOS) to constitute elements of the LIO.
-The European Union is often considered a major example of the liberal international order put into effect in terms of international agreements between the constituent countries, while the supranational union has been considered a power in its own right that can uphold the liberal international order.
-This has led to debates about how the European Union's identity will continue forming in the future, as multilateralism is a core part.
+The European Union is often considered a major example of the liberal international order put into effect in terms of international agreements between the constituent countries.

-Critics also argue that the liberal order tilts the scales in favour of the United States and its Western allies, as seen in voting shares in the International Monetary Fund and World Bank.